 Software Supply Chain Threats in the Package Stage

-Package stage involves bundling code into deployable units.
-Threats include using compromised packages or dependencies and modifying package registries.
-Attackers may upload altered or malicious versions of packages to widely-used registries.
+The Package Stage involves bundling code into deployable units.
+In particular, threats include using compromised packages or dependencies and modifying package registries.
+Accordingly, attackers may upload altered or malicious versions of packages to widely-used registries.

 - Compromise package registry